08 Oct Running on Time: 5 Tips for Creating a Culture Where Time is Respected

 Think of it as a “value improvement”.
 This is valuing people — your team members, patients, and families.
 Commit to respecting them and running on time as a value improvement process for your practice.

-Guest blog submitted by Alisa Vaughn, CMPE & Sue Kressly, MD, FAAP
+This guest blog was submitted by Alisa Vaughn, CMPE & Sue Kressly, MD, FAAP